solita/solita.github.com/_posts/2018-01-07-building-serverless-radiator.md

             'unit': 'Percent'}]
 ```

-Lambda can be installed by hand via AWS Console but automatized installing is much more preferrable.
+Lambda can be installed by hand via AWS Console but automatized installing is much more preferable.
 Fortunately [Serverless Framework](https://serverless.com/) supports also deploying Python code.

 With Serverless installing the Radiator Exposer is easy.
 Just run ``serverless deploy``.
 Serverless  runs for a while and returns a new endpoint and an api key necessary for authentication.

-The Radiator exposer is a free software be free to download it from [https://github.com/hjhamala/radiator-exposer](https://github.com/hjhamala/radiator-exposer).
+The Radiator exposer is a free software which can be downloaded from [https://github.com/hjhamala/radiator-exposer](https://github.com/hjhamala/radiator-exposer).

 ## Building a radiator